wmlabtx/chezzz/README.md

 ![0124-8](https://github.com/user-attachments/assets/b76ccd3e-774b-4207-8470-babc7be6a4b0)

 You can play either anonymously or in your account.
-All modes are supported — playing against people, bots, solving puzzles, and studies.
+You can play against people and bots.

 # Configuring